An SAP license audit is:

 - LAW collects user data from various systems and aggregates it into a comprehensive report.
 This allows organizations to identify duplicate users, consolidate license types, and ensure they are not over-licensed.

-- Example: A multinational company with several SAP instances in different countries might use LAW to gather user data from each instance, ensuring that all employees are correctly licensed without redundancy.
+- Example: A multinational company with multiple SAP instances in different countries might use LAW to collect user data from each instance, ensuring that all employees are correctly licensed without duplication.

 - Key Features: